 A Beyond-Sniff annotation has a type that defines which information fields it comprises.
 This makes it possible to store different kinds of structured information.
 Frequently used annotation types are, for example, error, documentation, idea, and to-do annotations.
 Annotated artifacts are visually marked in all Beyond-Sniff tools.
 One mouse click suffices to display all annotations connected with an artifact.
-Annotation types can be extended by inheritance, and they are defined with a graphical schema editor.
+Annotation types can be extended by inheritance and they are defined with a graphical schema editor.

 Annotations are centrally stored for every project per site.
-A developer has either the possibility to access an annotation via artifacts, or he can formulate an OQL [6] query with a query tool to obtain all annotations matching certain conditions.
-For example, it is possible to obtain all idea or to-do annotations that have been connected to a certain project since a given date.
+A developer has either the possibility to access an annotation via artifacts, or he can formulate an OQL [Cat94] query with a query tool to obtain all annotations matching certain conditions.
+For example, it is possible to obtain all idea or to do annotations that have been connected to a certain project since a given date.
 Figure 2 shows the query tool with an evaluated query.
 Figure 3 shows the screen after selection of a matching annotation: The user sees that the class SymtabItem has annotations.
 One of them is shown in a separate window.

-In many situations, a developer wants to be notified when an annotation is created.
-For that purpose, he can define OQL trigger queries that are executed whenever an annotation is created or modified.
-Upon a match the developer is notified either with the Beyond-Sniff notification tool or by e-mail.
-A developer might wish, for example, to immediately see all error annotations attached to the projects he is responsible for.
+There are many situations in which a developer wants to be notified automatically when an annotation is created.
+For these situations he can define OQL trigger queries that are executed for every newly created or modified annotation.
+Upon matches the developer is notified either with the Beyond-Sniff notification tool or by e-mail.
+A typical trigger query selects, for example, all error annotations of projects belonging to a certain developer.